Cover Image

 Iconography grid

-Tip 2 — Make it consistent
+Tip 2 — Make Icons consistent

 Exmaple: Line thickness - 2px, corner radius - 3px;